Part IV

 The Dark/Shadow Structure/Yang Qualities

 These potent aspects of universal Structure/Yang reside in everyone.
-Not synonymous with toxic aggression, which are shadow distortions often reinforced by harmful societal expectations limiting everyone.
+They are not synonymous with toxic aggression, which is a shadow distortion.
 Integrating these qualities offers profound potential.

 Courage, Righteous Action, Grounded Presence, Stillness, Transformative Action, Severance, Conscious Vulnerability, Accountability, Unwavering Focus, Still Point, Strategic Deconstruction.